 Existing patriarchal norms have been further entrenched through decrees and practices.
 Subsequently, the DfA has dissolved the Ministry of Women's Affairs and other entities ensuring justice for survivors of gender-based violence.
 These changes have aligned with the Taliban's predominantly Sharia-based legal and justice system (UNAMA, 2023).
 UNAMA's findings also emphasize that due to fear of DfA, many survivors opt for traditional dispute resolution mechanisms.
 These mechanisms, however, often lack women personnel and may perpetuate gender inequality and discrimination.
 Discriminatory policies and practices, along with the absence of women in judicial institutions, contribute to survivors' distrust in the existing justice system.
 Also, informal dispute resolution mechanisms, led primarily by men (such as shuras and family members), may deter women from seeking justice, especially in cases involving divorce or gender-based violence.
-(GiHA, 2023).xiv Gender-based barriers significantly hinder women's access to reporting and information.
+(GiHA, 2023).^{xiv} Gender-based barriers significantly hinder women's access to reporting and information.
 Factors such as limited access to mobile phones, the internet, and low literacy rates disproportionately affect women in this regard.
-The reliance on male relatives, scarcity of female aid workers, fear of reprisals when reporting violations, and the social stigma and isolation associated with gender-based violence all contribute to lower reporting rates among women (GiHA 2023).xv
+The reliance on male relatives, scarcity of female aid workers, fear of reprisals when reporting rates among women (GiHA 2023).^{xiv}

-&lt;sup>3 However, there is a gap in data collection and numbers are difficult to ascertain.
+3 However, there is a gap in data collection and numbers are difficult to ascertain.
 The issue may be well under-reported.